PathwayCommons/drugbank-to-biopax/README.md

 For some drugs, the XML file also contains information about how the drug is metabolized by various enzymes, but we currently do not capture this in the final model.
-The reason we are not doing this is partly due to incomplete knowledge (especially regarding to the intermediate chemicals) and partly due to the fact that [SMPDB](http://www.smpdb.ca/) knowledgebase already has these in BioPAX.
+The reason we are not doing this is partly due to incomplete knowledge (especially regarding the intermediate chemicals) and partly due to the fact that [SMPDB](http://www.smpdb.ca/) knowledgebase already has these in BioPAX.

 ### Usage
 Check out (git clone) and change to: